top of page

 Representation of Brazilians and South Americans in the international geoscientific community is poor, even more so in the Geomorphology community.
 To improve this scenario and to build a diverse Landscape Evolution community in Brazil, I created and now coordinate the DELTA H initiative alongside colleagues and co-leaders Daniel Peifer and Nelson Fernandes and co-organizers Marcilene dos Santos and Fabiano Pupim (see deltahbrasil.com).

-Through DELTA H, we are working on building a more balanced, diverse, and inclusive community and a safe environment for interactions between undergraduates, graduates, and leading scientists in the international field of Landscape Evolution and Geomorphology.
+Through DELTA H, we are working on building a more representative community and a safe environment for interactions between undergraduates, graduates, and leading scientists in the international field of Landscape Evolution and Geomorphology.

 bottom of page